 1.2.
 System-Compatibility

-The following table provides compatibility information for generators, surgical accessories, programming systems, and programming modes and features.
-For detailed descriptions of programming modes and features, see "System Modes and Features" on page 71.
+The following table provides a list of features and compatibility for generators, surgical accessories, and programming systems.
+For detailed descriptions of programming modes and features, see " System Features and Modes" on page 59.

 Table 1.
 System Compatibility